exclaves/exclaves.github.io/content/posts/2024-06-02-jamaica/index.md

 ### Day 3

-Rain in the morning dampened the chorus but we still got up early and made some nice endemic sightings: **Loggerhead Kingbird**, **Jamaican Becard**, with a male and a female flying in and out of their amazing hanging nest, **Jamaican Vireo**, **Jamaican Lizard-Cuckoo**, and **Jamaican Spindalis**.
+Rain in the morning dampened the chorus but we still got up early and made some nice endemic sightings: **Loggerhead Kingbirds** on a powerline, **Jamaican Becard**, with a male and a female flying in and out of their amazing hanging nest, **Jamaican Vireo**, the curious and creepy **Jamaican Lizard-Cuckoo**, and **Jamaican Spindalis**.
 The mournful song of the **Rufous-throated Solitaire** kept us company.
 We never saw this reclusive thrush, though we heard it more around this Airbnb than anywhere else on the trip.

 {{< inat "https://www.inaturalist.org/observations/218381704" >}}